 3/3 for four mana is usually very mediocre, however this ability is insanely powerful in this format.
 Your opponents are often forced to block Omnivore, just so they don’t die if you sacrifice your whole board.

-Speaking of Saproling makers, Deathbloom Thallid is a great one.
-You might remember it being somewhat weak in Core 2021, but that’s mostly the fault of black being weak, then this Thallid’s power level.
+Deathbloom Thallid is a great Saproling maker.
+You might remember it being somewhat weak in Core 2021, but that’s mostly the fault of black being weak, than this Thallid’s power level.
 Besides, there are plenty of relevant Saproling synergies in Dominaria.

 Another card that makes Saprolings is Fungal Infection.
-It looked weak at the beginning of the format, but it actually over preformed.
-It’s so cheap, yet it swings the combat in your favor – you just have to like it.
+It looked weak at the beginning of the format, but it actually over performed.
+It’s so cheap, yet it can swing the combat in your favor, if you time it correctly.

 1. Shivan Fire

 Shivan Fire is a perfect removal spell, that scales well when the game goes on.
 It can kill small creatures early, or even bigger ones, when the game goes on.
 If we check the stats of the creatures, it kills 45.1% of creatures when it isn’t kicked.
 Once it is, that percentage raises to 85.5%.

 That’s very good, so red decks want at least a couple of Shivan Fires.